hcrhall/sentinel-infracost-module/README.md

     }
     ```

-    > **NOTE:** The `token` value should be the token that was generate by running the `infracost register` command.
+    > **NOTE:** The `token` value should be the token that was generated when the `infracost register` command was executed.

-    Once complete, you folder structure should appear as follows:
+    The working directory should now appear as follows:

     ```
     .